RevenueFlows AI

 Roughly 70 percent of this checklist can be done by a founder in a weekend.
 The remaining 30 percent involves theme-level code and is best done by a Shopify-experienced developer.

-The RPV Dispatch
+The Revenue Per Visitor Dispatch

-One RPV-boosting playbook.
+One revenue-per-visitor playbook.
 Every Tuesday.

-Join 7,000 plus Shopify and Amazon founders getting the one tactic we tested this week — what worked, what flopped, and exact dollar impact.
+Join 7,000 plus Shopify and Amazon founders getting the one tactic we tested this week: what worked, what flopped, and exact dollar impact.